- What is fostering?

 At Key Assets we will only place a child in a home where he or she will have their own bedroom (unless they are a same gender sibling group).

-7. Can I still go out to work and be a foster carer?
+7. Can I still go out to work and be a foster parent?

-At Key Assets, we think that the high quality care, which we consider every one of our children and youth need, is best achieved by having one carer at home full time.
-Our carers are part of a professional and dedicated team and we offer you a professional fee which reflects your commitment and the challenges of the work.
-We do recognize however, that some carers wish to continue to work part time, or work from home.
-In such cases, we may agree to process the application so long as the carer is available to prioritise the child’s needs, including being available during school holidays, attending meetings and training and that the carer’s work does not impact on the quality of care provided.
+At Key Assets, we think that the high quality care, which we consider every one of our children and youth need, is best achieved by having one parent at home full time.
+Our parents are part of a professional and dedicated team and we offer you a professional fee which reflects your commitment and the challenges of the work.
+We do recognize however, that some parents wish to continue to work part time, or work from home.
+In such cases, we may agree to process the application so long as the parent is available to prioritise the child’s needs, including being available during school holidays, attending meetings and training and that the parent’s work does not impact on the quality of care provided.